asmunder/asmunder.github.io/_posts/2015-06-04-Announcing-raaSAFT-an-easy-to-use-CG-MD-framework.markdown

 After nine months in the making, I'm very happy to announce the public release of raaSAFT, my first free and open source scientific code. raaSAFT, pronounced "raw saft", is a Python framework that makes it easy to run coarse-grained molecular dynamics (MD) simulations of a wide range of chemical compounds.
-It runs on top of the very nice HOOMD-blue MD code.
+It also makes it easy for the user to add new chemicals. raaSAFT runs on top of the very nice HOOMD-blue MD code.

 You can get raaSAFT here: http://bitbucket.org/asmunder/raasaft